-While they reduce the risk of losing your keys, they also show thieves exactly where the keys are stored, so it comes as no surprise that opinion is split across the board.
+While they come in handy if you lock yourself out of your home or lose your house keys, they also show thieves exactly where the keys are stored, so it comes as no surprise that opinion is split across the board.

 Before going out and buying yourself a key safe, be sure to give your insurance providers a call and ask them what affect it might have on your home insurance policy.